 Five things we wish we’d known before moving into a condo

 Ah yes, the joys of moving into one’s first Singapore condo.
 The hotel-grade amenities.
 The stunning modern architecture.
-The manicured grounds.
+The manicured landscaping.
 The fact that none of this upkeep is your responsibility.

 In order that the shine doesn’t wear off your upcoming condo relocation too quickly, here in no particular order are five of our steepest learning curves, and how to conquer them.